thinktecture/relayserver/README.md

 See the [glossary](./docs/glossary.md) for a further description of terms used in the context of RelayServer.

+See [concepts](./docs/concepts.md) for an explanation of concepts used in RelayServer.

 ## Features

 - Open Source under BSD-3-Clause license